-The MMMs are organized by a committee of three morphologists: prof. Geert Booij (emeritus, Universiteit Leiden – the Netherlands), prof. Angela Ralli (University of Patras, Greece) and prof. Sergio Scalise (emeritus, University of Bologna, Italy).
+The MMMs have been organized since 1997 by a committee of three morphologists: prof. Geert Booij (emeritus, Universiteit Leiden – the Netherlands), prof. Angela Ralli (University of Patras, Greece) and prof. Sergio Scalise (emeritus, University of Bologna, Italy).

 The aim of these meetings is to bring together linguists who work on the morphology of (mainly, but not exclusively) European languages in an informal setting which guarantees maximal interaction between researchers, and gives young linguists the chance to present their work at a conference of moderate size where fruitful contacts with senior linguists can be established.
 Thus, a European network of morphologists is being developed and maintained.

-The first eight meetings, in 1997 in Mytilene (Lesvos, Greece), in 1999 in Lija (Malta), in 2001 in Barcelona (Spain), in 2003 in Catania (Sicily, Italy), in 2005 in Fréjus (France), in 2007 (Ithaca, Greece), 2009 (Nicosia, Cyprus), 2011 (Cagliari, Sardegna) have proven the succes of this formula: the interest in attending these meetings was high, many abstracts were submitted, and the abstracts were selected anonymously, which gave young linguists the chance to present their work on the basis of quality, not primarily reputation.
+The first nine meetings – in 1997 in Mytilene (Lesvos, Greece), in 1999 in Lija (Malta), in 2001 in Barcelona (Spain), in 2003 in Catania (Sicily, Italy), in 2005 in Fréjus (France), in 2007 in Ithaca (Greece), in 2009 in Nicosia (Cyprus), in 2011 in Cagliari (Sardegna, Italy), in 2013 in Dubrovnik (Croatia) – have proven the succes of this formula: the interest in attending these meetings was high, many abstracts were submitted, and the abstracts were selected anonymously, which gave young linguists the chance to present their work on the basis of quality, not primarily reputation.
 In addition, each meeting had a number of invited speakers, the leading morphologists of the world.

 Three among the first five meetings (Mytilene, Barcelona and Catania) were published as books.
 Starting from MMM5 (Fréjus) MMM proceedings have been published online and they are hosted on this website.